mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 they will fall-back to next best transport and so on.
 [Engine.IO](https://github.com/LearnBoost/engine.io/) uses slightly different approach - it establishes long-polling connection first and attempts to upgrade to WebSocket in background.

-In any case - these libraries will try to establish logical bi-directional connection to the server using best available transport.
+In any case - these libraries will try to establish logical bidirectional connection to the server using best available transport.

 Unfortunately, I had poor experience with Socket.IO 0.8.x, and use [sockjs-tornado](https://github.com/mrjoes/sockjs-tornado) for my projects, even though I wrote [TornadIO2](https://github.com/mrjoes/tornadio2) - Socket.IO server implementation on top of [Tornado](http://tornadoweb.org/) framework earlier.